theRealDijida/pacmn/install-server.md

 ## Install $Pac MN Service

-Next we will add an entry into a `systemd` which will do 2 very important things:
+Next we will add an entry into `systemd` which will do two very important things:

-1. Autostart your $Pac Masternode process `paccoind` whenever your VPS boots up (or reboots).
-This rarely happens, but it does happen if there are issues on the vultr side and their hosting equipment.
+1. Autostart your $Pac Masternode process `paccoind` when your VPS boots up (or reboots).
+This rarely happens, but it can happen if there are issues on the Vultr side with their hosting equipment.

 2. Restart your `paccoind` immediately if the process fails for whatever reason.
 This is also rare, but better safe than sorry.